ecruz165/truven-ccae-etl-setup/.docs/developer-journal.md

 -  Investfinal issue taking longer - narrowed down to a need to escape quotes in file.
 Mchaine didnt have python and had issues installing pyenv.
 Settled for installing just the latest pyhthon.
 -  Finally escaped quotes
 -  next wil be Re-uploading  CONCEPT_SYNONYM.csv now and reattempting import.
 -  uploaded change but same import error still persists.
--
+WEEK ENDING MAY 18
+- GOAL OF WEEK is process some records to validate setup -- Experimenting with settings using assumptions of use -- IMPORT issue ON CONCEPT_SYNONYM TBALE still pending but does not block testing setup Posting on OHDISI FORUM -- create cleanup scripts for rerun(s)
+   -- review logging out;ut on cloudwatch